Ulvetanna/EikoNet/README.md

 This approach is outline in greater detail in the publication:
 Smith et al. (2020) - EikoNet:A deep neural networking approach for seismic ray tracing.

-Code will be updated in the next couple of days.
+Code will be updated in the next couple of hours.
 Stay tunned ..

 Any additional question please contact: jsmith@caltech.edu